How to Easily Evaluate your Asset Allocation with Morningstar Instant X-Ray Tool

 US Bond Index PBDIX 25

-As PT pointed out earlier, I wanted the Retirement Fund so to diversify into a bunch of different sectors.
+As PT pointed out earlier, I wanted the Retirement Fund to diversify into a bunch of different sectors.

-Well My results:
+Well, My results:

 • Cash – 4.05